 Enrolled Students

-This section will show a list of students enrolled in the specific course, to add students, you can either:
+The Enrolled Students section shows a list of students enrolled in the specific course.
+To add students, you can either:

 - click +Add.